 Isolated Vegetated Wetlands are freshwater wet meadows, marshes, swamps, and bogs that do not necessarily border on rivers, streams, ponds, and lakes.
 These isolated wetland resource areas are protectable under the Townsend and Groton Wetland Bylaws.
 An IVW occurs in the Townsend State Forest west of the Sterilite Corporation.
 Other IVWs may also be present that are not depicted on the MassGIS mapping.
+The Townsend Conservation Commission noted one such area where a 150-foot section of trail crosses through a section of ledge, resulting in an area having wetland characteristics.

 Bank abuts and typically confines water bodies such as intermittent and perennial streams, ponds, and lakes.
-Bank along the Squannacook River Rail Trail is associated with Harbor Pond, the Squannacook River, two unnamed perennial streams located proximate to Meetinghouse Road and Edwards Road, and approximately seven unnamed intermittent streams located 800 and 2,000 linear feet south of the Sterilite Corporation; 1,200 linear feet southeast of Old Meetinghouse Road; 900 linear feet north of Bridge No. 44.17, 1200 linear feet southeast of Bridge No. 44.17, south of the Harbor Village Shopping Center, and 600 feet south of the Townsend/Groton line in the Town of Groton Milton Starr Conservation Land.
+Bank along the Squannacook River Rail Trail is associated with Harbor Pond, the Squannacook River, two (2) unnamed perennial streams located proximate to Meetinghouse Road and Edward Street, and approximately seven (7) unnamed intermittent streams located 800 and 2,000 linear feet south of the Sterilite Corporation; 1,200 linear feet southeast of Old Meetinghouse Road; 900 linear feet north of Bridge No. 44.17, 1200 linear feet southeast of Bridge No. 44.17, south of the Harbor Village Shopping Center, and 600 feet south of the Townsend/Groton line in the Town of Groton Milton Starr Conservation Land.